Manage My Schedule and Exams

 MSB professors will not sign add/drop forms, so please do not approach them seeking permission to add you to their course(s).
-If you hope to take an MSB class, a list of potential MSB courses will be circulated by the College Dean's Office prior to the start of the semester.
+If you hope to take an MSB class, a list of potential MSB courses will be circulated by the College Dean’s Office prior to the start of the semester.
 If you meet all the necessary prerequisites for the course, you will be able to add the course starting on the Tuesday before classes begin.
-Please note that not all McDonough courses are available for registration.
+Note that not all McDonough courses are available for registration.

 How do I register for a consortium course?